Aman-1412/aman-1412.github.io/_posts/2021-03-25-valorant-agent-abilities-time-guide.markdown

 **<u><i>DISCLAIMER:</i></u>** I'm not a 100% certain on these yet.
 I'll remove this disclaimer when I'm absolutely certain about these and will keep the post updated.

 <span class="evidence">
-Updated for <a href="https://playvalorant.com/en-us/news/game-updates/valorant-patch-notes-4-02/"> **Patch 4.02; Released on: 2022-02-01** </a>
+Updated for <a href="https://playvalorant.com/en-us/news/game-updates/valorant-patch-notes-4-04/"> **Patch 4.04; Released on: 2022-03-01** </a>
 </span>

 ## Astra
-Stars are now inactive when placed during the buy phase until 1.4s after the barriers drop
+Stars are now inactive when placed during the buy phase until 1.4s after the barriers drop.
+Total stars: 4.
+Retrieval cooldown: 25s
 1. **NOVA PULSE (Concussion)**
-    * Cooldown: 25s
+    * Cooldown: 45s
 2. **NEBULA (Smoke)**
     * Duration: 15s
-    * Cooldown: 14s
+    * Cooldown: 25s
     * Pro tip: if you recall a star, you get a smoke for 1s
 3. **GRAVITY WELL (Gravity/Suck)**
     * Duration: 4s
     * Duration of Vulnerability: <UNKNOWN>
-    * Cooldown: 25s
+    * Cooldown: 45s
 4. **ASTRAL FORM / COSMIC DIVIDE (Ultimate)**
     * Duration: 20s